Top 5 Kitchen Design Layouts For Your Home

 Galley Kitchen Design – Galley kitchens are ideal for smaller spaces.
 They are also known as “walk-through” kitchens.
 They are made up of two walls opposite each other or two parallel countertops.
 Galley kitchens make the best of every square inch possible.
 They also eliminate any corner cabinets which can sometimes be a problem in kitchens.

 L–Shaped Kitchen Design – L-shaped kitchens maximize your corner space.
 This is a common design for small to medium sized kitchens.
 This design consists of countertops on two adjoining walls that form an “L.” This layout eliminates a good traffic flow through the kitchen.
 It tends to get more congested when a group of people are hanging out in the kitchen.

 Horseshoe or U-shaped – This kitchen layout has three walls of cabinets with appliances.
-In today’s modern version of the horseshoe, people will try to include an island in there as well if it works within their space.
+In today’s modern version of the horseshoe, people try to include an island in there as well if it works within their space.
 Kitchen islands are incredibly functional, and if you have the area, we say go for it.
-Although with recent trends, everyone seems to think every kitchen should have an island.
 Unfortunately, many kitchens simply can’t make an island work because of limited space and clearance with cabinets.
-People with a larger space love this design because it allows for traffic flow and workflow.
-You can allow for more people in the kitchen without the area getting congested.
+People with a larger space love this design because it allows for traffic flow and comfortable workflow.
+It allows for more people in the kitchen without the area getting congested.

 Peninsula Kitchen Design – Peninsula kitchen designs are basically a connected island.
-(Thereby being able to walk around only three sides of the island.)
-You can convert an L-shaped layout into a horseshoe by adding an island.
-You could even turn a horseshoe into a G-shaped design if the space is there.
+(In other words, only being able to walk around three sides of the island.)
+Change an L-shaped layout into a horseshoe by adding an island.
+Another option: turn a horseshoe layout into a G-shaped design if the space is there.

-Now that you’re aware of a variety of kitchen layouts, which one would work best in your home?
+So, now you’re aware of a variety of kitchen layouts.
+Which one would work best in your home?